nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Anyway, after drilling I made sure all of the dowels went in and were sitting how I wanted them to.
 Then, I took some (a lot of) wood glue and filled the holes then slid the dowels into each.
 I used a mallet and my drill to hold them in place while the glue dried.

+Wait 24 hours to really let that glue cure.

 ### Step 6:

+Now it's time to add the keyhole fasteners.

 ### Step 7: